Information for High Schools

 Community colleges may submit course partnerships to a state panel for portability, which would allow students who complete a Transitional Math course with a C or higher to use their guaranteed placement at any community college in the state.
 Submissions will begin in Fall 2019.

-Parkland will be forming a local portability panel to advise on local course policy and submissions for state portability.
+Parkland has formed a local portability panel to advise on local course policy and submissions for state portability.
 If you are interested in serving on the panel, please contact Brian Mercer at firstname.lastname@example.org.

 Local Parkland Transitional Math Portability Panel Membership Application